lopsae/lopsae.github.io/p5/rac-57a/1.0/readme.md

-# Debug Test
+# Number 57A

-Playground for the debuging of drawable objects using a hosted version of RAC.

-Development for RAC, a library to express ruler-and-compass constructions.
+Stylization of the number 57A, testing grounds for exporting a drawing into a format useful for 3d printing.